-Festivals in Cyprus during June
+Festivals in Cyprus in June

-Kataklysmos is the main festival which usually falls in June.
+Kataklysmos is the main festival which usually falls in June, although sometimes at the end of May.
 It is a week-long celebration following Pentecost according to the Greek Orthodox calendar.
-Pentecost is seven weeks after Greek Easter, so in 2012 it will fall on June 3rd, in 2013 on June 23rd, and in 2014 on June 8th.There are great celebrations in the Greek churches on the Sunday, and the day afterwards is a major public holiday.
+Pentecost is seven weeks after Greek Easter.There are great celebrations in the Greek churches on the Sunday, and the day afterwards is a major public holiday.
+In 2018 Kataklysmos Monday will fall on 28th May, but festivities last for at least a week afterwards.
+In 2019 on June 17th, and in 2020 on June 8th.
 Schools, banks, offices and most shops are closed, and there is a fair with booths and rides along the sea-fronts of the major towns.